Infomaker/gravmaskin/README.md

 # Grävmaskin
 To be clear: **THIS IS A HACK**

 This project is a result of the gräv hackathon arranged by infomaker 2019.

 [https://www.infomaker.se/news/infomaker-hackathon-pa-grav-2019/](https://www.infomaker.se/news/infomaker-hackathon-pa-grav-2019/)

+Built by developers from Infomaker and Max Pröckl [max.prockl@tv4.se](mailto:max.prockl@tv4.se) from TV4.

 ## To download